Rhinoplasty (Nasal Surgery)

 Your Rhinoplasty Consultation

-Dr. Mele will spend time discussing your expectations and the specifics of your rhinoplasty procedure to ensure that you are comfortable with each facet of your nose surgery.
+Dr. Mele will spend time discussing your expectations and the specifics of your Cosmetic Nasal Surgery procedure to ensure that you are comfortable with each facet of your nose surgery.
 Dr. Mele uses state-of-the-art computer simulation during your consultation to facilitate communication, and help make certain that you are fully informed before surgery.
 Making certain expectations match results helps assure that you will be satisfied with your results.
 Our San Francisco East Bay Area, Walnut Creek office is relaxing, and our friendly support staff will instantly put you at ease.

 General Approaches to Rhinoplasty (Nose Surgery)